nedap/deidentify/README.md

 # deidentify

 A Python library to de-identify medical records with state-of-the-art NLP methods.
-Pre-trained models for the Dutch and English language are available.
+Pre-trained models for the Dutch language are available.

 ## Quick Start